The lovely Húsavík - the Whale Watching Capital of Iceland

 Húsavíkurviti lighthouse on Húsavíkurhöfði cape is next to the Geosea Sea baths

-Have a lovely time in Húsavík :)
+Have a lovely time in Húsavík, my grandmother's birthplace :)